dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 * Pin 4 is at constant 5V when connected, most likely for charging the Joycon battery.

 * Data are on Pin 5 and 8.
-It appears to be simple async serial at 1.8V level.
-Joycon to console at Pin 5, Console to Joycon at Pin 8.
+It appears to be simple async serial at 1.8V.
+Console to Joycon at Pin 5, Joycon to console at Pin 8.

 * When first connected the baud rate is at 1000000bps, after the initial setup the speed is switched to 3125000bps.